numerai/numerox/readme.rst

 numerox
 =======

-Numerox is a Numerai competition toolbox written in Python.
+Numerox is a Numerai tournament toolbox written in Python.

 All you have to do is create a model.
 Take a look at ``model.py`` for examples.